 The administrator who suspends a student will decide if an Informal Hearing with the student and parents or guardians is necessary before the student's return to school.
 When required, a student will not be readmitted until this requirement is satisfied.
 In cases where the assigned days of suspension are completed and the student and parents or guardians have not appeared for the required hearing, each day the student remains out of school shall be considered unexcused until the hearing requirement is met and the student returns to school.
-All students who are returning from an out of school suspension will be required to attend a reentry meeting with his/her parent or guardian and school administration or their designee.
+All students who are returning from an out of school suspension of 3 or more days (unless otherwise requested by an administrator) will be required to attend an informal hearing with his/her parent or guardian and school administration or their designee.
 The student may not return to school until this meeting is held.
 This action, therefore, may result in fines being assessed and/or courses being failed because of truancy.